Cindy Bear: Comics

 While only a recurring character in the animated shorts, Cindy Bear featured prominently in the various Yogi Bear and other Hanna-Barbera comics published by Dell Comics, Charlton Comics and Marvel Comics.

-Cindy made her debut in Dell's Yogi Bear #5, detailing her back story.
+Cindy made her debut in Dell's Yogi Bear #5, detailing her backstory.
 It is revealed that Ranger Smith had her transferred to Jellystone from Red Oak National Park in a scheme to hamper Yogi's mischief by distracting him with Cindy's persistent wooing.
 The plot eventually backfires when Yogi succumbs to Cindy's advances and begins stealing twice as many picnic baskets to feed her.

 She would also appear frequently in the Charlton Comics series, drawn in both her early design and her revised design.

 Cindy also appeared as a participant in Marvel's Laff-A-Lympics comic series.
 In Laff-A-Lympics #5, she helps uncover a false identity scheme by the Really Rottens.
 In Laff-A-Lympics #13, she was revealed to be the team's chef during the offseason....at least until the eating habits of Grape Ape drove her to quit.